 “São Salvador da Bahia de Todos os Santos” known simply as Salvador was the first capital of Brazil and capital of the Northeastern state of Bahia.
 Home of Afro-Brazilian culture, a visit here is sure to guarantee that you live the famous “Alégria” of the Bahian people.
 Alégria is a mixture of happiness and joy of living in the present moment and the people of Salvador seemed to have mastered its expression.
 Salvador is one of the oldest cities founded by Europeans in the Americas and has a colonial past with some dark patches in its history – being one of the main slave trading cities in Brazil.

-Wandering the centre of Pelourinho, the historic centre of the city is almost like a step back in time.
+Wandering the center of Pelourinho, the historic center of the city is almost like a step back in time.
 The cobbled streets wind through pastel-coloured houses with gorgeous windows and balconies.
-Many of the colonial houses have been transformed into cafés, restaurants, small museums and cultural centres.
-Here, you can take a walking tour with a local tour guide who will show you all the attractions in the historic centre.
+Many of the colonial houses have been transformed into cafés, restaurants, small museums and cultural centers.
+Here, you can take a walking tour with a local tour guide who will show you all the attractions in the historic center.
 Ask around for “Capoeira,” a traditional Brazilian form of fighting disguised as a dance.
 This is a real must-see cultural experience when you visit Salvador.

 A great idea when you are in Salvador is to take a 1-hour flight to the small town of Lençóis.
 (Beware flights between Salvador and Lençóis are only on Thursdays and Sundays.)
 From Lençóis, you can visit one of the most beautiful national parks in Brazil – Chapada Diamantina.
 You can trek through picturesque nature where you will come across extraordinary waterfalls, and caves that your guide will take you down to explore.
 A highlight is heading to one of the top of the Chapadas (flat topped mountains that characterize the geography of the area) to see the sunset at the end of the day.
 A bonus is that if this is the last leg of your trip, all you have to do is catch a short flight back to the airport in Salvador and from there you can take an international flight.